Thomasville, Alabama: Healthcare

 Thomasville had one acute care hospital, Southwest Alabama Medical Center, with 50 licensed beds.
 In 2009 the hospital's owner, Anne Thompson, and city leaders announced plans for a new hospital facility near Thomasville's South Industrial Park, the first new rural hospital in Alabama in 30 years.
 The new facility was projected to cost $35 million and employ roughly 200 people.
 However, the facility permanently closed its doors on August 16, 2011.
 Despite generating revenues in excess of $24.3 million for the year ending in March 2010, the facility lost more than half of a million dollars during the same period.
 A statement released to the public after closing stated that the hospital had not made enough money to cover operating expenses.
 The director of the Alabama Department of Public Health confirmed that the facility had turned in its operating license on August 16.
 In 2020, it was announced that due to the presence of asbestos, the old hospital building would be demolished and the old property redeveloped.

 Thomasville Nursing Home is a 70 bed long-term care facility located on Mosley Drive.

 A new 68,300 square foot, 29-bed acute care hospital, Thomasville Regional Medical Center, opened on March 3, 2020.

+Even though partially owned by the city it closed a few years later due to lack of profitability.